 The observation forms are valuable in providing immediate feedback following instruction-focused visits/training sessions.
 The forms are straightforward and give parents a voice in the continued development and shaping of instruction.
-As a result of COVID-19 and our remote-only access to parents during that period, surveys were moved to an electronic platform.
 Results now go directly to the Head of School (rather than a paper/pencil form given to classroom staff) so that each parent/caregiver can be as comfortable as possible sharing both positive and critical feedback about their child's classroom staff and programming.
-The Head of School will, as always, ensure that any concerns are promptly considered and addressed.
+The Head of School will continue to ensure that any concerns are promptly considered and addressed.